shaedrich/website/content/2023-01-04-setting-up-gjs.md

       eslint . --ext js,ts,gjs,gts
     ```

-    To get linting working in VSCode, you'll need to modify your settings:
+    To get linting working in VSCode, you'll need to modify your settings (and be sure to include the defaults as well for both of these settings):
     ```json
     "eslint.probe": [
      // ...